-Anirban had set out to pursue CA from ICAI but due to some reasons, he had to quit CA. It was a very tough decision.
-However, I did not give up on his dreams and chased what he wanted in life – To Be Successful.
+- I had set out to pursue CA from ICAI but due to some reasons, I had to quit CA. It was a very tough decision.
+However, I did not give up on my dreams and chased what I wanted to be in life.